FREQUENTLY ASKED QUESTIONS

 Do I need to take ASPIRIN® with food?

 ASPIRIN® may be taken with or without food.
-Talk to your doctor if you are experiencing stomach irritation.
+Talk to your doctor if you are experiencing stomach irritation or if you have any concerns or questions prior to taking this medication.

 How much ASPIRIN® should I take?